gitarcode/mcp/README.md

 - Notification handling

 Each method can be customized to provide the specific functionality needed by your server while maintaining protocol compatibility.

+### Transport Protocol

+Messages are sent as newline-delimited JSON (NDJSON):
+- Each message is a single line of JSON
+- Messages are separated by newlines (`\n`)
+- No length prefixing is needed since JSON is self-delimiting